serztle/timeq/README.md

 4. Pushing new data will go to all existing forks.

 This is implemented efficiently (see below) by just having duplicated indexes.
-It open some interesting use cases:
+It opens up some interesting use cases:

 - For load-balancing purposes you could have several workers consuming data from `timeq`, each `Pop()`'ing and working on different parts of the queue.
 Sometimes it would be nice to let workers work on the same